 He joined NSW Government Railways as a shopboy at 17, then worked as a cleaner and fireman before becoming a locomotive driver.
 At 24 he was the youngest first-class locomotive driver in the NSW railways.
 He was also an outstanding rugby union player.

-At 27 Chiefly became an advocate for his union, the Locomotive Enginemen’s Association.
+At 27 Chifley became an advocate for his union, the Locomotive Enginemen’s Association.
 He was dismissed from the railways because of his part in the union’s national strike in 1917, but was reinstated as a cleaner on appeal.

 After deciding to fight for unionists’ rights by entering parliament, he prepared himself by learning economics and finance.
 He became a highly competent and successful private investor and financial manager.
 He endeavoured to gain Labor preselection for state seats in NSW in 1922 and 1924 without success.

 Chifley became a candidate for election to the House of Representatives in his home district electorate, Macquarie, in 1925, but was not elected.
 He won the seat at the 1928 election, and retained it in 1929 when James Scullin’s Labor government came to power, becoming Scullin’s Minister for Defence.

 Chifley became embroiled in the long-running conflict within NSW Labor over policies for dealing with the Great Depression, which began in 1929.
 He supported the ‘Federal’ faction of the party against the ‘Lang’ faction (a group led by JT Lang, the NSW Premier).